-mouth open
+Step 3: mouth open

-Her mouth should be wide open.
+Their mouth should be wide open.

-Her chin should be touching your breast, and her cheeks should be full and rounded.
+Their chin should be touching your breast, and their cheeks should be full and rounded.

-If any of your areola (the darker area around your nipple) is visible, more should be seen above her top lip than below her bottom lip.
+If any of your areola (the darker area around your nipple) is visible, more should be seen above their top lip than below their bottom lip.

 Some mums experience initial discomfort for a few seconds but this should fade quickly and breastfeeding should not be sore.
-When your baby is well attached you will notice her rhythmic sucking, swallows and pauses during her feed.
+When your baby is well attached you will notice their rhythmic sucking, swallows and pauses during their feed.

 It's important for your baby to be properly attached.
-This means she will get enough milk and the risk of developing problems will be reduced.
+This means they will get enough milk and the risk of developing problems will be reduced.

-emfortable positioning
+Comfortable positioning